 All of the libraries listed below have non-residential options and include online resources.
 For the sake of making things a little simpler, I went as far in the application process as I could without paying so that I could check out any extra requirements that might be a barrier for some people.
 For the most part, the ones that do require more information are usually just asking for some form of ID, but I have marked those where I found that to be the case.

 Most libraries for non-residents also allow you to get your library card online, but if the application requires a mail-in or email-in form, I’ve included that info so you aren’t surprised.
-None of these, however, should require you to physically visit the branch for your card.
-Finally, I’ve also marked which libraries use the more popular ebook apps, in case you already have a preference on how you access and download ebooks.
+I have also included a few that do require you to visit in person, but only when someone else has had success doing so.

 Online Libraries for Non-residents